open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 You can also use your favorite OTLP-compatible backend - we use Collector logs for simplicity here.

-To do this, let's add the following `docker-compose-otel.yml` and `collector-spring-native-config.yaml` files in the `spring-petclinic` directory:
+To do this, let's begin with adding the following `docker-compose-otel.yml` file in the `spring-petclinic` directory:

 ```yaml
 version: '3.8'